phaze-the-dumb/wiresboy-exe/readme.md

-*i wish i could use js in thid it would be so much easier...*
+*i wish i could use js in this it would be so much easier...*